tkjaergaard/stupid/README.md

 * Imagemagick
 * Optipng

-If your on osx, these two dependencies could be installed easily through [Homebrew](http://brew.sh/)
+If you are on osx, these two dependencies could be installed easily through [Homebrew](http://brew.sh/)

 ## Instructions